 Organic Eprints, the organic research database and DAFNE

 Organic Eprints is a freely accessible database offering numerous research results from the field of “organic food production”.

-EU-wide organic research projects
+European Union (EU)-wide organic research projects

 “CORE Organic” is an initiative of the European Union aimed at promoting research on organic farming by cooperation among Member States.

 Organic farming is the most environmentally compatible form of agriculture.
 Yet “organic” means more than just farming without synthetic chemicals.